arudy05/qtanswer/README.md

 The executable can be found at `<REPOSITORY LOCATION>/qtanswer/build/src/qtanswer`.

 ## categories.json
 A template categories.json file is included in the repository.
-This file must be present in the directory you are running the qtanswer executable from, otherwise the program will crash (this will be fixed later).
+This file contains all categories, questions and answers for the game.
 You can edit this file to your heart's content as long as you maintain its structure.